-    Linen (flax) is a natural fibre and not always uniform in texture and colour.
-While every effort is taken to ensure the colour reproduction of our fabric card, catalogue or website is accurate as possible, we cannot guarantee a 100% colour match.
+Linen (flax) is a natural fibre and not always uniform in texture and color.
+While every effort is taken to ensure the color reproduction of our fabric card, catalog or website is accurate as possible, we cannot guarantee a 100% color match.
 Fabric swatches are available upon request.
 We strongly recommend that you request swatches or purchase a fabric book prior to making your fabric order as fabric is non-returnable.

 Ideally, as soon as something is spilt on your lovely white linen tablecloth you should soak it using a good detergent.
 This could be inconvenient in the middle of dinner – just remember to soak the linen as soon as possible.
 Never throw salt on red wine stains as this will fix it.
 You could however dilute the red wine by pouring a little white wine or water on it – then soak it.

 Some of our linen will shrink by about 4% after the first wash – we have factored this into all our sizing.
 If you buy our ready to hang curtains remember to either wash them before you hem them or allow for the 4% shrinkage when hemming.